 Do New Ariens Mower Blades Need to Be Sharpened?

-New Ariens mower blades do not require sharpening before using.
+New Ariens mower blades do not require sharpening before use.
 Mower blades are sharpened during the manufacturing process.
-It is later coated with a paint that covers the blade edge.
+It is later coated with paint that covers the blade edge.
 This paint wears from the edge once you begin using it on your mower.

-Check Your Ariens Blade for Excessive Wear and Damage
+Check Your Blade for Excessive Wear and Damage

 A dull Ariens mower blade or one that has excessive wear or damage can compromise the cut quality given by the mower.
 If you are experiencing a bad or uneven cut with your lawn mower, it’s a good idea to check the condition of your mower blades.